mikecrowe/clang-tidy-fmt/README.md

 * It has too few tests in
   clang-tools-extra/test/clang-tidy/checkers/fmt-printf-convert.cpp.

-* The implementation is rather a mess.
-I have a plan for how to refactor it, but it's not yet implemented.
+* This is my first attempt at a clang-tidy checker, so it's probably full of things that aren't done the idiomatic LLVM way.

 * It's not separated into easily-understandable commits with good commit messages yet.